 Happy day before Christmas, everyone!!!
 I can’t believe it’s already here.
 I don’t know about you, but my day is busy with preparations for tonight and tomorrow.
 It’s such an exciting and busy time.
-But it’s never too busy to make a few treats for Santa’s plate.
-One of my favorite recipes to make this time of year is my gingerbread cookie recipe.
+But I’m never too busy to make a few treats for Santa’s plate.
+One of my favourite recipes to make this time of year is my gingerbread cookie recipe.
 I have changed and perfected this recipe over the years.
 This is a favourite among my friends and family, it’s even requested.
-Although the cookies turn out really tasty, my favorite part is actually using the cool cookie cutters that I have.
+Although the cookies turn out really tasty, my favourite part is actually using the cool cookie cutters that I have.
 I mean common, look at some of the shapes I made above, Star Wars cutters, ninjabread cutters, funny gingerbread cookies etc. It’s a lot of fun.
-You can ever get your kids to help out.
-I know growing up, I helping out with the Christmas baking, especially the cookies.
+You can even get your kids to help out.
+I know growing up, I helped out with the Christmas baking, especially the cookies.
 Rolling out the dough, cutting shapes, decorating them, and then the best part, EATING THEM.
 So if you are looking for something to bake today with your family, and need some cookies to set out for Santa, this is the recipe for you.

 1/2 cup of butter, softened

 1/4 cup fancy molasses

 1/4 cup cooking molasses

 1/2 tsp of cinnamon

 1 tsp of ginger

 1/4 tsp baking powder